SQL Server table size and disk space

 WHERE table_type='base table';

-List all the SQL tables from the sys.tables system table
+3. List all SQL Server tables using system tables

-The last query uses the sys.tables system table, it is certainly the source of the system view used in the first query.
+To display SQL Server tables size and disk space, you can also run this last query in SSMS.
+This one uses the sys.tables system table, it is certainly the source of the system view used in the first query.
 It shows much more information’s and metadata.
 Like for example the creation data, the modification date, and the object_id reusable in other system functions and procedures.

 -- Use the sys.tables system table